-In Japanese the word Roku means "six" and the word Jutsu means "fighting method".
+In Japanese the word Roku means "six" and the word Jutsu means "method".
 Roku Jutsu was created by Chris Harris in 1993 after taking the most practical and effective techniques from six different systems of martial arts and combining them.
-The goal was to develop a hybrid system of combatives designed for training Military and Spec Ops.
+The goal was to develop a hybrid system of combatives designed for training law enforcement, the military, and elite.

 To be adopted, each technique had to be practical in its use, simple to perform, and highly effective.
 The system contains six belts of rank with each belt containing ten techniques (60 total).